 Chemical Specific ARARs: Existing concentrations of COCs in soil exceed the applicable PRGs (Section 4.6) pursuant to the applicable chemical specific ARARs.
 This remedial alternative will be designed and implemented to comply with Chemical Specific ARARs relevant to the regulatory remediation standards by Site controls, physical controls (i.e., capping the entire landfill and removing contaminated soil from the APCs outside of the landfill footprint).
 This alternative complies with all chemical specific ARARs by reducing surface COC concentrations by a combination of removal and off-Site disposal and reducing potential for current and future exposure.
 This alternative complies with this NCP criterion.
 Compliance with chemical specific ARARs is summarized in Table 6-2.

-Location Specific ARARs: This remedial alternative will be designed and implemented to comply with location specific ARARs relevant to the flood hazard area, wetland protection, water pollution/discharge controls, wildlife and refuge protection, and protection against introducing undesirable invasive plant species.
-This alternative complies with this NCP criterion.
+Location Specific ARARs: This remedial alternative will be designed and implemented to comply with location specific ARARs relevant to the GSNWR Wilderness Area, flood hazard area, wetland protection, water pollution/discharge controls, wildlife and refuge protection, and protection against introducing undesirable invasive plant species.
+This alternative would allow waste to remain in the wilderness area, which limits the ability to restore the natural character of this area.
+Waste within the wilderness area will be consolidated prior to capping to reduce the footprint of the capped area and native species will be used to vegetate the cap and disturbed areas.
+To the extent possible, this alternative will be designed to leave the wilderness area unimpaired for future use and enjoyment by the public as wilderness and satisfy as required by the Wilderness Act.
+To that extent, this alternative would comply with this NCP criterion.
 Compliance with location specific ARARs is summarized in Table 6-2.

-Action Specific ARARs: This remedial alternative will be designed and implemented to comply with action specific ARARs relevant to landfill standards, air pollution/noise controls, New Jersey remediation requirements including the Technical Requirements for Site Remediation (N.J.A.C.
+Action Specific ARARs: This remedial alternative will be designed and implemented to comply with action specific ARARs relevant to landfill standards (N.J.A.C.
+7:26-2A.7(i)), air pollution/noise controls, New Jersey remediation requirements including the Technical Requirements for Site Remediation (N.J.A.C.
 7:26E), occupational health and safety, investigation-derived waste management (if any), water pollution/discharge controls, protection of ecologically sensitive natural resources (including migratory bird), and protection against introducing undesirable invasive species.
 Action specific ARARs relevant to hazardous waste management are not applicable to this alternative as no waste will be disposed of at an off-Site facility.
 This alternative complies with this NCP criterion.
 Compliance with action specific ARARs is summarized in Table 6-2.

 6.5.3 Long-Term Effectiveness and Permanence

-As discussed below, Alternative 5 provides excellent long-term effectiveness and permanence.
+As discussed below, Alternative 5 ranks high in long-term effectiveness and permanence.

-Magnitude of Residual Risk: Capping the entire landfill (and thus contaminated soil) and removal of contaminated soil from the APCs outside of the landfill are anticipated to significantly reduce the potential for direct exposure and minimize contaminant mobility (i.e., the potential for the spread of soil contamination).
+Magnitude of Residual Risk: Capping the entire landfill (and thus contaminated soil) and removal of waste and contaminated soil from the APCs and Surface Debris Area outside of the landfill are anticipated to significantly reduce the potential for direct exposure and minimize contaminant mobility (i.e., the potential for the spread of soil contamination).
 Site controls will further mitigate residual risk to humans by posing limitations on Site access, use, and reducing the likelihood for direct exposure.
-Overall, this alternative provides excellent reduction in the magnitude of residual risk.
+By constructing an impermeable cap over the entire landfill, the waste will be contained and the likelihood of further migration of contaminants through infiltration of water will be significantly reduced.
+Overall, this alternative provides a high reduction in the magnitude of residual risk.